 The Plot: 1957’s Rockstar?

 Vijay (Guru Dutt) is a poor, unemployed poet who gets no help or appreciation for his art from his family, friends or society.
-In the past, we are told that his college love Meena (Mala Sinha) left him for a more secure future and marries the rich publisher, Mr Ghosh.
-The only person in whom he finds some comfort is the prostitute, Gulabo (Waheed Rehman) who is touched by his poems when she buys them from a scrap-dealer.
+In the past, we are told that his college love Meena (Mala Sinha) left him for a more secure future and married the rich publisher, Mr Ghosh.
+The only person in whom he finds some comfort is the prostitute Gulabo (Waheeda Rehman), who is touched by his poems when she buys them from a scrap-dealer.

 At a college reunion, Vijay meets Meena again and something of a spark is rekindled.
 Ghosh gets suspicious of their feelings for each other and hires Vijay to work in his office, only to enviously fire him when he walks in on the two of them having an emotional conversation.
 Vijay, seemingly always down on his luck, loses his beloved mother too.

 This proves too much for him, and one night, he gets drunk, writes a parting note and puts it in his jacket, with a plan to kill himself later that night.
 He meets a beggar shivering in the cold and gives him his jacket.
 The beggar dies in an accident, and based on the note, everyone believes Vijay is dead!
 How can anyone have such bad luck?!

 Gulabo takes whatever savings she had and convinces Ghosh to publish Vijay’s poems posthumously, which become a big hit.
 During a ceremony to honour him, Vijay walks in, back from the dead, rejecting everything this world was willing to offer him only on the condition of his death.
 He picks Gulabo over Meena, oblivion over fame.